Month: February 2014

 Scroll Down For A Printable Recipe Card At The Bottom Of The Page

-I’m very glad I tried this recipe, and look forward to making it again.
+I’m very glad I tried this recipe and look forward to making it again.
 This would be a great meal to cook when company comes over for dinner!
-I hope you will give it a try – AND I hope you enjoy it!
-Here are a few pictures taken while cooking Tuscan garlic chicken:
+Here are a few pictures taken while cooking Tuscan Garlic Chicken:

 Some Photos Of The Process